cda cda cda cda

 ii. select all the files on 'CDR Temp' and throw them in the trash,

-6. After you create a temporary partition, you will see an icon on the desktop with the name you entered in step 4.
+iii. then empty the trash and repeat step 3.6.
+After you create a temporary partition, you will see an icon on the desktop with the name you entered in step 4.
 This icon is like an alias to temporary partition you just created and acts like a standard Macintosh volume.
 From here on out, this volume will be referred to as the temporary volume.
 It is NOT the same as the image file (ex.
 MyCD•image) that was created on CDR Temp.
 Do not confuse the image file with the temporary volume.

 7. Copy all your files from the server, zip cartridge, or any other source to this temporary volume.

-8. Choose "Mac/ISO Hybrid" from the Format menu.
+Audio CDs8.
+Choose "Mac/ISO Hybrid" from the Format menu.

 9. While in Toast, drag and drop the temporary volume onto the toast window.
 After you let go, your volume's name should have replaced "(Drop a volume here)".